 The doctor slipped a sedative into the woman’s coffee to relax her before administering the lethal injection.

-During the assisted suicide, the patient awoke and resisted the doctor causing the physician to ask the family for help in holding down the patient down while he finished the procedure.
+During the assisted suicide, the patient awoke and started to to resist the procedure causing the doctor to ask the family for help in holding down the vulnerable woman down while they finished the procedure.